jackpot-mab/reward-predictor/README.md

 ```
 - The default user and password is minioadmin.
 - Create create credentials and store them in a .env file
-- Create a bucket named "model" and store the models there.
+- Create a bucket named "jackpot-bucket" and store the models there.

 ### Set up onnxruntime
 The models are supposed to be saved in ONNX format.
 To load and run inferences on these models, the